UmerRizwan03/MyPortfolio/README.md

 ## 🚀 Key Features

 *   **Immersive 3D Interactions**: Physics-based falling icons and geometric animations using Matter.js and Framer Motion.
+*   **Detailed Project Perspectives**: Interactive project cards that expand into detailed popup modals with rich media and comprehensive descriptions.
 *   **Modern UI/UX**: Clean, glassmorphism-inspired design with ShadCN UI components and Tailwind CSS.
+*   **Interactive Dock**: macOS-style floating dock with a physics-based interactive lamp for theme toggling.
+*   **Liquid Glass Theme**: Consistent frosted glass aesthetic across all cards and interactive elements.
+*   **Custom Branding**: Fully integrated custom identity with adaptive logos in the browser tab, hero section, and footer.
 *   **Responsive Design**: Fully optimized for desktops, tablets, and mobile devices.
 *   **Dynamic Contact Form**: Functional email system powered by Resend with real-time feedback.
 *   **Performance First**: Built on Next.js 16 with Turbopack for lightning-fast loading and verified Core Web Vitals.